Chaplain of the United States House of Representatives: Opening prayer

-At the change to the Constitution, and the current structure of Congress, prayer was not included.
-A month after the Constitutional Convention had begun in 1787, Ben Franklin proposed that the sessions begin with a prayer.
-The members adjourned without a vote on the motion, and no prayers were included during the convention.
+The tradition of prayers ended at the Constitutional Convention.
+When Benjamin Franklin proposed a prayer on June 28, 1787, the Convention rejected his proposal.
+Alexander Hamilton supposedly argued against the motion because the delegates did not need to call in "foreign aid," though the story is perhaps apocryphal.
+However, it is certain that the Constitutional Convention did not even vote on Franklin's prayer motion, let alone pass the resolution.
+“After several unsuccessful attempts for silently postponing the matter by adjourning,” it failed.
+Franklin himself wrote that “The [Constitutional] Convention, except three or four persons, thought Prayers unnecessary."

+The clerk of the House notes that "On December 22, 1776; on December 13, 1784; and on February 29, 1788, it was resolved that two chaplains should be appointed.
+So far for the old [unicameral] American Congress [under the Articles of Confederation]."

 In 1789, chaplain's prayers opened Congress, both House and Senate.
 Different (mainstream Christian) denominations were appointed to House and Senate, presumably with the goal of pluralism.
 (A recent letter by James Madison, future president and considered primary impetus to the U.S. Constitution, opposed hiring chaplains, on the grounds it violated the Bill of Rights' requirement of disestablishment of religion, and also discriminated against religious groups such as Quakers and Catholics, who "could scarcely be elected to the office".)

 The clerk of the House points out "The chaplain opens each day's session with prayer, for which he receives a salary...It is not stipulated that prayers be short, or that Members stand during the service, but brevity and reverence are usually observed."